oci-hpc/oci-hpc-runbook-StarCCM/README.md

 ## Connecting all compute node

+If you used terraform to create the cluster, this step has been done already.
 Each compute node needs to be able to talk to each compute node.
 SSH communication works but RSM has some issue if you don't have each host in the known host file.
 You can compute it using the CIDR block of you private subnet.
-If you used terraform to create the cluster, this step has already happened.

 ```
 sudo yum install -y nmap